-This course will provide the student with a final opportunity to incorporate their cognitive knowledge and psychomotor skills through cumulative practical skill evaluations and a comprehensive Final Examination.
-Four hours lab per week.
-Credit, two semester hours.
+This course serves as the capstone experience at the conclusion of paramedic didactic material.
+It will provide the student with a final review of topics and the opportunity to integrate their cognitive knowledge and psychomotor skills through cumulative practical skill evaluations and a comprehensive final examination.
+Nine hours clinical each week.
+Credit, three semester hours.